© Asian Pacific Society of Respirology

 Each issue of Respirology features cover images selected from the papers published in the same issue.
 Authors are encouraged to submit suitable high-quality illustrations for consideration for cover illustration even if they do not appear in the actual article.
 The illustrations should be accompanied by a short explanatory legend, be submitted as supplementary files and have the word “cover” in the name of the files.
 Colour illustrations will be printed on the cover free of charge for the author, but usual charges will apply for the illustrations to be printed in the article.
 Illustrations for the cover should comply with the requirement for figures as described above.

-Supporting information (e.g. figures, tables and video material) can be submitted provided it is pertinent to the manuscript.
+Supporting information (e.g. non-critical methods, figures, tables and video material) can be submitted provided it is pertinent to the manuscript.
 If the manuscript is accepted for publication, supporting material can be made available online as a link to the published article.
 Supporting information should be labelled sequentially Figure S1, Table S1, and so on and should be referred to in the text as “Figure S1 in the online supporting information”.
 Please note that online supporting information will be refereed but will not be copyedited, or proofread by the Journal staff or the Publisher.
 It is the responsibility of the authors to ensure the accuracy of the contents.
 Information on submission of supporting information is available at .

 All submitted manuscripts, both unsolicited and invited, are reviewed before publication by multiple independent (i.e. independent from the author) qualified experts: